Ginny Lloyd: Curating

 In 1980, over 100 international artists (many affiliated with mail art) participated in a copy art exhibition Lloyd curated in San Francisco.
 In the gallery was a store and access to free copy machines.
 It later traveled to The Netherlands, Germany, San Jose and Japan.
 It was for that show she made her first copy art billboard, and developed European contacts for her Tour ’81 project, visiting many artists in the mail art community in Western and Eastern Europe.
 While in Europe she tended the Documenta 7 Fashion Moda of New York store upon invitation from Jenny Holzer and Stefan Eins to curate items made by West Coast artists for the store project.

 Upon her return to San Francisco she created the Storefront, a one-year living art project; holding art events and installations in a storefront window.
 Local and international guest artists collaborated in the project.
 Each month a new installation art, exhibition, and/or performance, lived in the space, compiled writings and resulting art into a book.
 From this space artists launched several projects i.e.: Neoist Monty Cantsin’s Blood Campaign, an early artistamp exhibit, Gaglione’s first rubber stamp store, Hollywood Confidential James Dean Mail Art show, Buster Cleveland paintings, copy art React/Reagieren project, and the Daily Mail art exhibit are just a few.

 As an outgrowth of her early stamp collecting activities her Gina Lotta Post Artistamp Museum and Archive grew into one of the largest comprehensive collections of original artistamps online.
 It includes historical documents of official recognition, exhibits and events, books, catalogs, correspondence and articles about artistamp creators.
 It has grown to over 5,000 artistamp sheets from 250+ international artists; seen by over 118,500 visitors to date.
 Women in the Artistamp Spotlight, a book that evolved out of the collection chronicles 30 women artists.
-The collection’s contents are displayed in a six volume publication supplementing the online showcase, making the contents available for public view.
+The collection’s contents are displayed in a six-volume publication supplementing the online showcase, making the contents available for public view.

 Events

 In 1984 she organized the successful Inter DADA 84, a one-week DADA event throughout the city of San Francisco’s art spaces.
 Local and international artists attended and participated.
 It was the largest gathering of mail artists at the time.
 It included performances, art shows, films, open mike events, dinner, parade, and more.
-She obtained sponsorship by the Goethe Institute, San Francisco Arts Commission, Italian Museum, Canadian Consulate, and private grants.
+She obtained sponsorship from the Goethe Institute, San Francisco Arts Commission, Italian Museum, Canadian Consulate, and private grants.
 Inter DADA 84: True DADA Confessions contains memoirs, reports, and photos/art of events from many of the participating artists.

 Ginny also organized the Inter Florida Fluxus Tour (2010), a performance tour of Fluxus performances by artists Reid Wood, Reed Altemus, Bibiana Maltos, and Keith Buchholz in Florida.
 Performances took place at the Salvador Dalí Museum, Artpool, Kennedy Space Center, Jaffe Center for Book Arts, Burt Reynolds Museum, and other Florida locations.
 The Jaffe published a special edition of scores written by the artists titled FLUXUS.